-Robert M. Keith,+ 58 (2010)
+Robert M. Keith,+ 59 (2010)

-Adviser++ and the head of AllianceBernstein Investments.
-Inc. ("ABI")++ since July 2008; Director of ABI and President of the AB Mutual Funds.
+Senior Vice President of the Adviser++ and the head of AllianceBernstein Investments, Inc. ("ABI")++ since July 2008; Director of ABI and President of the AB Mutual Funds.
 Previously, he served as Executive Managing Director of ABI from December 2006 to June 2008.
-Prior to joining ABI in 2006, Executive Managing Director of Bernstein Global Wealth Management, and prior thereto, Senior Managing Director and Global Head of Client Service and Sales of the Adviser's institutional investment management business since 2004.
-Prior thereto, he was Managing Director and Head of North American Client Service and Sales in the Adviser's institutional investment management business, with which he had been associated since prior to
+Prior to joining ABI in 2006, Executive Managing Director of

+Bernstein Global Wealth

+Management, and prior thereto, Senior Managing Director and Global Head of Client Service and Sales of the Adviser's institutional investment management business since 2004.
+Prior thereto, he was Managing Director and Head of North American Client Service and Sales in the Adviser's institutional investment management business, with which he had been associated since prior to 2004.

-95 None
+91 None

-^{} The address for each of the Fund's Directors is c/o AllianceBernstein L.P., Attention: Legal & Compliance Department - Mutual Fund Legal, 1345 Avenue of the Americas, New York, NY 10105.
+^{} The address for each of the Fund's Directors is c/o AllianceBernstein L.P., Attention: Legal and Compliance Department - Mutual Fund Legal, 1345 Avenue of the Americas, New York, NY 10105.